-New in Windows 8.1 Update is a button to "configure the events displayed on the timeline."
-Next to the Sort by menu, the event type filter offers two options: background activity and network traffic.
+At the right of the screen, the event type filter has been expanded in Cumulative Security Update for Internet Explorer (KB2976627).
+Previously offering filters for background activity and network traffic, filters for UI activity and user measures have been added.
 When one of those options is selected, that kind of event is filtered out of the Timeline details.
 For example, while a page is loading, the details can be overwhelmed by HTTP request events.
 Click the event type filter and uncheck network traffic to make them disappear from view.

 For a quick overview of events that contributed to the inclusive duration, the event details pane shows a circular chart using the same color coding as the timeline.
 Because the colors represent categories of events, the chart might contain multiple segments in the same color.
 Placing your mouse over a segment shows a tooltip with its event label.

 New in Windows 8.1 Update, you can right-click an event to see a context menu with three options: